skeswa/denim/README.md

-# esper
+# Esper
 A programming language narrowly designed for code sharing across environments.

 ## Pitch

 So, you know how pretty much each modern, garbage-collected language feels eerily like the others lately?
-I think it is because they are converging on the same features and concepts; they all have first-class functions, co-routines, and data classes now.
-The only difference between one of these languages and another _really_ is the ecosystems and platforms that they can hook into.
+I think we can blame this phenomenon on the fact that many of these languages are converging on the same features and concepts; how many languages have added first-class functions, co-routines, data classes, and language-level immutablity recently?
+The only _tangible_ differences between one language and another are the ecosystems and platforms that they can unlock for you.
 Go gets you into the cloud and terminal ecosystems, while JS/TS gets you into the browser and to the edge.
 Swift and Kotlin get you onto phones, and with C# you can ship on an Xbox.

-And it got me thinking: **if the languages we use to write our apps are this similar, why on earth are we writing the same logic over and over again**.
-Why can't we write most of our logic, constants, and types once, and important them anywhere?
-What if there was a language purely design to be imported in other languages?
+And it got me thinking: **if the languages we use to write our apps are this similar, why on earth are we writing the same logic over and over again?** Why can't we write most of our logic, constants, and types once, and use them anywhere?
+What if there was a language purely designed to be interoperable with other languages?

 Esper is that language.